 Gail Tharp and Phyllis Parsons co-authored the Hendricks County book and features over 200 pictures from throughout the county.

-Plainfield by Reann Poray, Brownsburg by Linda Cook, and Danville by Jeff Baldwin are available at the Hendricks County Museum, Danville Library (Indiana Room), Mayberry Cafe Restaurant, Barnes and Noble Bookstores and on-line.
+Plainfield by Reann Poray, Brownsburg by Linda Cook, and Danville by Jeff Baldwin are available at the Hendricks County Museum, Mayberry Cafe Restaurant, Barnes and Noble Bookstores and online (Arcadia or Amazon).

 Limited Edition Poster